 git version 2.15.1

-If you don't have it, you will be asked to run the installation of Git on your machine.
-You can do this by running the command -
+If you see that there is no Git on your Mac, you will be asked to run its installation.
+You can do this by running this command -

 git in the terminal.

-If you want more up currently to date version, you can also install it via installer from download source pages.
-For that, all you need to do is download the installation files for Mac.
+If you want a more up-to-date Git version, you can install it via installer from special download source pages.
+For that, you will need to download the installation files for Mac.
 You can do this by visiting Git website or other websites like SourceForge.

-To start the installation with Homebrew type in terminal:
+To start the installation with Homebrew type the following line to the terminal:

 $ brew install git

-If you want to use MacPorts, firstly search for the most recent Git ports and variants available.
+If you want to use MacPorts, firstly search for the most recent Git ports and options available.
 You can do that by typing in the terminal the following lines:

 $ port search git